Skip to content

 Jury Duty Pay

 The timing of when you submit your summons to the Company may have an impact on how many days you will be paid for jury duty.
 Please refer to the examples below to determine how you will be paid based on when you submit your summons and your jury duty obligation.
-It is recommended that you submit your summons as soon as you receive it by going to Compy 365 -> My Forms -> Inflight Admin Requests -> Jury Duty Leave Request.
+It is recommended that you submit your summons as soon as you receive it by going to Comply 365 -> My Forms -> Inflight Admin Requests -> Jury Duty Leave Request.

 Submitting your Summons Prior to PBS Awards